 transmitted, the transmitter determines, will not cause an unacceptable level of interference caused

 by transmission at the non-AP STA operating on the other link of an NSTR link pair that the AP or non-AP STA belongs to.
+The queue is then considered to have become nonempty and

+the procedure described in 10.23.2.4 (Obtaining an EDCA TXOP) is followed for the AP if the transmit queue becomes nonempty due to an MPDU destined to another non-AP STA to be queued for transmission.
-The queue is then considered to have become nonempty and backoff is invoked per the procedure described in a) of 10.23.2.2 (EDCA backoff procedure) regardless of

-whether the medium is busy or not.
+backoff is invoked per the procedure described in a) of 10.23.2.2 (EDCA backoff procedure) regardless of whether the medium is busy or not, otherwise.